nizaroni/presentations/presentations/async-idempotent-writes.md

 Idempotent
 ----------

-An example of an operation that *isn't* idemopotent would be `insert`:
+An example of an operation that *isn't* idempotent would be `insert`:

 ```js
 db.collection.insert({ name: 'Nizar' });